Serious about taking your brand global?

 Implementing a reverse logistics strategy will help your business move towards a circular economy model and meet its sustainability targets, whilst your customers have more choice over how their returns are managed.
-Check out our dedicated article to discover the full benefits.

 From your products’ materials to their packaging, it’s likely there are opportunities to switch to greener versions.
 Speaking with your suppliers will enable you to explore options, such as sustainable materials or biodegradable packaging.

 Research from McKinsey found products that made one or more ESG-related claims on their packaging outperformed products that made none4.
 Just be wary of “greenwashing” – all your claims must be authentic if they are to resonate with customers.